 The high cost of security and remediation is why some in the industry have simply toyed around with the idea of simply forgoing an expensive security response retainer, opting to simply pay when a hack happens, getting the same end result.
 The frustration is warranted—but the approach is not.

 Speaking generally, there are 3 core benefits to having a reputable company provide a security response retainer.
-The CIO or CTO receives weekly e-mails and alerts about the latest threats, they receive guarantees of “Boots on the ground” for remediation and Malcode analysis, often within 24 hours, and lastly, they receive a discount of the hourly rate charged for when you get breached.
+The CISO, CIO, or CTO receives weekly e-mails and alerts about the latest threats, they receive guarantees of “Boots on the ground” for remediation and Malcode analysis, often within 24 hours, and lastly, they receive a discount of the hourly rate charged for when you get breached.
 It’s not cheap.

 When a company fails to prevent a data breach, average incident response is typically around $600 per hour with no contract and $275 with one, and this entire plan is sold to enact AFTER you get hacked.
 When you enact the package, the clock starts.
 Having a history in cybersecurity, I can tell you this gets more expensive than you can possibly imagine.